-"Air injection systems, such as the Gwazae, push air in under force and break up compacted soil.
-Because the surface is hardly disturbed, it can be a good way of treating fine sportsturf areas like golf greens, around goalmouths and under racecourse jumps."
+Air injection systems, like the latest Air2G2 air injector, from Campey Turf Care Systems push air in under force and break up compacted soil.
+Because the surface is hardly disturbed it can be a good way of treating fine sportsturf areas like golf greens, round goalmouths and under racecourse jumps.